ChanKuanFu/Portfolio/python/year2-sem1/README.md

 strategy that combines the space efficiency of depth-first search with the completeness of breadth-first search.

-> Note: This was part of a group assignment where different members
+> Note: This was part of a group assignment where each of the four
-> implemented different search strategies.
-This file contains only the
+> members implemented a different search strategy — Breadth-First Search,
+> Iterative Deepening Search, A* Search, and Simulated Annealing.
+This
-> IDS algorithm, which I was individually responsible for designing and
+> file contains only the IDS algorithm, which I was individually
-> writing.
+> responsible for designing and writing.

 ## Problem